DatGuy1/Windows-Toasts/docs/getting_started.rst

 Installing Windows-Toasts
 -------------------------

-Windows-Toasts requires Python 3.8 or later, and supports Windows 10 and 11.
+The latest version of Windows-Toasts requires Python 3.9 or later, and supports Windows 10 and 11.

 It can be installed using pip: